johnsosoka/ifpa-api-python/docs/getting-started/installation.md

 ## Troubleshooting

-### "No module named 'ifpa_sdk'"
+### "No module named 'ifpa_api'"

 If you get this error, ensure:

-1. The SDK is installed in the correct environment
+1. The package is installed in the correct environment
 2. You're using the correct Python interpreter
 3. The installation completed successfully